regevbr/busywait.js/README.md

 Return value is a promise.
 The promise will be resolved with the number of iterations passed if the `syncCheckFn` returned true within a legal number of checks.
-The promise will rejected if `maxChecks` times the `syncCheckFn` failed.
+The promise will be rejected if the `syncCheckFn` rejected `maxChecks` times.

 ## async(asyncCheckFn, options) : Promise